 - Finally, LÜBECK given its special harbor feel.

-Many thanks to Nico (@eskimo) for sharing his favorite corners of Germany.
+Many thanks to Nico (@eskimo) for sharing his favorite corners of Germany, including its most beautiful towns.
 While not traveling, he is based in Hamburg where he is a social worker.
 Surprisingly, his stunning photos are not taken on a big camera, but on an iPhone.
 Hence you can see how very much based in the moment his photos are.
 He often explores early in the morning when towns have not yet fully woken up.
 That allows him to capture the surroundings and moments so perfectly.

 Make sure to check his Instagram Profile and follow his beautiful journeys!